-- First stop is the Pykara Dam, which is 5 km before the lake on the main highway.
+- The first stop is the Pykara Dam, which is 5 km before the lake on the main highway.
 Unfortunately, the guard there started screaming at me and didn’t even let me click a good picture from the dam.

-- Last stop is the Pykara Boat House, where you can do boating.
+- The last stop is the Pykara Boat House, where you can do boating.
 It had quite a few stairs to reach the lake.
 We were tired, therefore skipped boating and just admired the views from the top.